DeanoPHP/quizzy-msp2/README.md

 + **User-Friendly Interface:** With a clean and intuitive design, enhanced with animations, the game is visually appealing and easy to navigate, ensuring a smooth user experience.

 # Future Features
-+ Choose between easy, medium, and hard questions
++ Give the user the ability to choose between easy, medium, and hard questions
 + Leaderboard Integration
 + Timed Challenges
 + Power-ups and lifelines